Maintaining a good level of physical fitness is important. However, it can be difficult to determine what fitness entails.

 Exercising increases cardiorespiratory endurance in a number of ways.
-The heart muscle is strengthened so that it is able to pump more blood per heartbeat.
+For example, the heart muscle becomes stronger so that it is able to pump more blood per heartbeat.

-At the same time, additional small arteries are grown within muscle tissue so that blood can be delivered to working muscles more effectively when needed.
+At the same time, additional small arteries grow within muscle tissue so that they can deliver blood to working muscles more effectively when needed.

 How does heart health change with exercise?

-The heart changes and improves its efficiency after persistent training.
-However, more recent research shows that different types of activity change the heart in subtly different ways.
+The heart’s efficiency changes and improves after persistent training.
+However, recent research suggests that different types of activity change the heart in subtly different ways.

 How does lung health change with exercise?

-While the heart steadily strengthens over time, the respiratory system does not adjust to the same degree.
-Lung function does not drastically change, but oxygen that is taken in by the lungs is used more effectively.
+Although the heart steadily strengthens over time, the respiratory system does not adjust to the same degree.
+Lung size does not change, but the lungs do use oxygen

 In general, exercise encourages the body to become more efficient at taking on, distributing, and using oxygen.
-This improvement, over time, increases endurance and overall health.
+Over time, this improvement increases endurance and overall health.

 Health benefits of cardiorespiratory fitness

 There are a number of ways to measure muscular strength.
-Generally, lifting or pushing something of a set weight in a prescribed position and comparing the results against any given population is the best way.
+Generally, lifting a set weight in a prescribed position and comparing the results against any given population is the best way.